payolapayments/payola/README.md

 ## What does this do?

-Payla is a drop-in Rails engine that lets you sell one or more products by just including a concern into your models.
+Payola is a drop-in Rails engine that lets you sell one or more products by just including a concern into your models.
 It includes:

 * A customizable, embedable credit card form
 * Asynchronous payments, usable with any background processing system